Forensic Technopolitics

 Supply Chain Forensics

-Following the silicon from sand to server
+The physical layer — silicon from sand to server

 Tracing the physical reality of technology production through every step of the value chain.
+Where the chokepoints are, who controls them, what substitution actually costs.

 What This Means in Practice